markedjs/marked/docs/USING_PRO.md

   links: {} ]
 ```

-The Lexers build an array of tokens, which will be passed to their respective
+The Lexer and InlineLexer build an array of tokens, which will be passed to the Parser.
-Parsers.
-The Parsers process each token in the token arrays,
+The Parser processes each token in the token array,
 which are removed from the array of tokens:

 ``` js